geopm/geopm/service/docs/source/overview.rst

 This happens automatically with ``geopmwrite`` and the corresponding APIs.

 Using ``CPU_FREQUENCY_MAX_CONTROL`` as an example, the output in `Listing Control Information`_ shows the native domain as ``core``.
-If the user desires to write the same value to all the cores in a package, simply issue the request at the ``package`` domain, and all cores in that package will be written.
+To write the same value to all the cores in a package, simply issue the request at the ``package`` domain, and the ``CPU_FREQUENCY_MAX_CONTROL`` of all cores in that package will be written.
+Likewise, to write the same value to all cores in all packages, issue the request at the ``board`` domain.

-Similarly, to write the same value to all cores in all packages, issue the request at the ``board`` domain.
+To understand the method of disaggregation for a specific control, you must examine its aggregation type.

-To determine how the disaggregation will occur for a given control, you need to examine the aggregation type.
-In this example, ``CPU_FREQUENCY_MAX_CONTROL`` has an aggregation type of ``expect_same``.
-When writing this control at a more coarse domain than the native one, this means that all the native domains will receive the same value as the coarse domain.
-This behavior is in place for any other aggregation type *except* ``sum``.
+For instance, ``CPU_FREQUENCY_MAX_CONTROL`` has an aggregation type labeled ``expect_same``.
+When setting this control at a domain level coarser than its native domain, all native domains inherit the same value as the coarser domain.

-Controls that use ``sum`` aggregation will have the requested value distributed evenly across the native domain.
+This consistent distribution applies to all aggregation types, with the exception of ``sum``; controls that use ``sum`` aggregation will have the requested value distributed evenly across the native domain.
 Taking ``MSR::PKG_POWER_LIMIT:PL1_POWER_LIMIT`` as an example, it has the following
 information: